-Therapy Dogs Can Help College Students Manage Anxiety & Stress, According To New Study
+Therapy Dogs Can Actually Help College Students Manage Anxiety & Stress, A New Study Says

 If you're a dog person, this likely won't shock you: a new study claims that college students can benefit from therapy dogs.
 Now, close your eyes and imagine how much more amazing your college life would have been if your school let you hang with a therapy dogs on a regular basis and, wow, this study gets even less shocking.
 If you recall, college life is just as stressful (if not more stressful) than adult life.
 The tests, the assignments, the presentations, the social pressures and the financial strains are far too real for anyone to go through unscathed by stress.
 For these reasons, researchers at the University of British Columbia decided to study the effects of student's interactions with therapy dogs, on a drop-in session basis.